fortesenselabs/trade_flow/docs/install.md

 ## Info:

-Extensions would be called flows, similar to Octobot's tentacles
+Extensions would be called flows.